Hindsight Bias - Definition

 - Business Management & Operations

 - Professionalism & Career Development

 What is Hindsight Bias?

-The hindsight bias is an assumption that the outcome of an event was more predictable than the predictions given to it before it happened.
-It is a concept in psychology that explains the tendency to perceive the outcome of past events as more predictable than they were before their occurrence.
-Hindsight bias often occurs after the outcome of an event is already known, this bias comes with the “I knew” or “I’ve always known” syndrome in which people believe they have the ability to predict an outcome than they could so.
-The hindsight bias is a misconception that can lead to individuals regarding an event as simpler as it really was before its occurrence.
+The hindsight bias is an assumption that the outcome of an event was more predictable than it actually was prior to the event occuring.
+More specifically, it is a concept in psychology that explains the tendency to perceive the outcome of past events as more predictable than they were before their occurrence.

 Hindsight bias is a psychological concept that is also studied in behavioral economics.